Link Between Aging and Carbohydrates Consumption

 Carbohydrate as a Universal Hormonal Control for Aging

-A 2010 research by S. Seneff, G. W. Wright, and L., Mascitelli highlighted the detrimental effect of a high-carb diet on the development of Alzheimer’s disease.
+A 2010 research by S. Seneff, G. W. Wright, and L., Mascitelli also investigated the detrimental effect of a high-carb diet on the development of Alzheimer’s disease.
 They noted that neurons become severely damaged due to chronic exposure to glucose and oxidizing agents.
 The damaged neurons then enter a state of apoptosis or programmed cell death.

 Effects of High Consumption of Carbs on Skin Aging